desmond-ong/QualtricsToR/README.md

 # Setup:

 1. Install cURL.
 This should be standard on Mac and Unix platforms; Windows users might have to install it.
-2. Requires access to Qualtrics API (<a href="https://api.qualtrics.com/docs/authentication">details</a>)
+2. Requires access to Qualtrics API
   * At least for my institution, I had to contact the IT Service Desk to request access to the API.
 3. Obtain your **API Token**, store it in a safe place.
 (Importantly, as with all security tokens, NEVER upload this to Github or any other public repository).
+Refer to <a href="https://api.qualtrics.com/docs/authentication">this page</a> for details on how to obtain your API Token
 4. While you're on the Qualtrics ID page, store the **Survey ID** of the particular survey you want to download.